Access to Social Science

 What can the course lead on to?

 Past students have gone on to work in or study various subjects, including: Teaching, Psychology, Law, Research, Linguistics, History, Ancient History, Criminology, Psychology, Sociology, English, International Relations and

 for university and future careers.

 For the full credit breakdown for this course click here.

 - Entry Requirements

-You will need GCSEs in Maths and English at grade C/4 or above.
+All learners on Access to HE Diplomas must hold or be working towards GCSE in English and Maths or a Level 2 qualification.
+Many universities require you to have English and Maths GCSE at grade C and above.
+Some courses will accept Functional Skills Level 2 Maths or English as an equivalent to GCSE.
 We would encourage applicants to contact the Higher Education providers that they intend to apply to ensure that the age of their GCSEs are acceptable (written confirmation is advisable).

 What we look for in a successful applicant:

 - Evidence of recent study (desirable but not compulsory)